ameyanator/ameyanator.github.io/_posts/2018-11-7-Goldman-Sachs-Interview-Experience.md

 I was selected for the next round.

-## Round 3, The Final Technical Round
+## Round 3, The Final Techinical Round

 In this round, I was asked to design an Air Traffic Control System something like what’s given in this [link][3].
-I started out with abstracting the problem but the interviewer said that he was not interested in these abstractions but was more interested in how I handle all the specifications that he had provided.
+I started out with abstracting the problem but the interviewer said that he was not interested in these abstractions but was more interested in how I handle all specifications that he had provided.
 He had actually provided a lot of them.
 Some of them were – Plane comes in every 2 mins, Plane that is in the hanger is ready to leave after every 6 mins of its arrival and can stay max up to 10 mins, some specified time for the plane to reach the hanged from and to the runway.
 Some specified time for the takeoff and landing.
 Also, some specified time for which the runway cannot be used after there has been a takeoff and landing.
 This made the question a real-world Data Structures and Algorithms questions.
 I threw in a lot of queues, priority queues, heaps and circular queues to solve it.
 We even reached to the point where we would consider the case where the airplanes were circling above the airport waiting for them to land.
 In between were a few jokes as to what airplanes would do if they did not follow our model.
 All in all, I think that this round went well too.
 I do not have much experience with such questions but was able to handle and point all the specifications that he had mentioned.

 ## Round 4, The Hiring Manager Round

 Not all students had this round (even out of those who were finally selected), as the interviewers had a flight to catch in the evening.
 I was the first to finish my three rounds so I had this round.
 The Hiring Manager asked me HR questions and Technical Questions.
 He would also dig deep into the HR questions that he had asked me.
 Some of them were what would you do if your team member starts to underperform.
 He asked a lot of questions which would end up at whether I would own up or not when I made a mistake and at what point I would mention it to the manager.
 He also asked me some Technological questions such as the difference between Java 7,8,9 but only because I had told him that I like to read Java release docs.
 He then told me about his experience in Goldman Sachs and shook my hands.
 He was very professional.

-Finally, 7 students were selected for Internships.

 The interview experience was fine for me.
 The interviewers were mostly friendly and the company made the decisions on all the previous interviews and not just one which can go bad for anyone.

-The HR, however, would often get annoyed as I had my Microsoft Internship Interview on the same day and I would sneak in between the Goldman Sachs interviews over towards Microsoft's :P. I ended up choosing Microsoft over Goldman Sachs after eight rounds of interviews (combined by both the companies).
+Finally 7 students were selected for Internships.

 Here is the [question][4] that was aked in the coding round of the Placements.